-Companies that carry out European trade may also utilise existing Free Trade Agreements that the EU has with other third countries.
-The UK is currently working to “roll over” those agreements and ensure the status quo continues.
+Companies that carry out European trade from the UK may also utilise existing Free Trade Agreements that the EU has with other third countries.
+The UK is currently working to “roll over” those agreements to ensure the status quo continues.
 You can stay up to date on what agreements will be in place in the event of a no-deal here.

 Companies should consider:

-- If no deal is reached, what would the cost impact of the MFN tariff be to my company?
+- If no deal is reached, what would the cost impact of additional tariffs between the UK and EU be to my company?

 It is recommended that New Zealand companies analyse what impact tariffs or non-tariff barriers may have on their business.